Amazon’s AWS buys Thinkbox Software, maker of tools for creative professionals

 The deal is the latest in a series of acquisitions made by AWS to expand the kinds of services that it’s offering to its users beyond basic cloud computing.

-Other recent acquisitions have included Harvest.ai to add more security services; and Biba for videoconferencing expertise.
+Other recent acquisitions have included Harvest.ai to add more security services and Biba for videoconferencing expertise.
 (As we noted when we first broke the news of Biba’s acquisition, Amazon was planning a new videoconferencing service, which in turn launched just last month, Chime.)

-We don’t know yet where Amazon will go with Thinkbox, but given that there has been a huge rise of streamed digital video content globally, one obvious guess is that Amazon has identified that since it’s hosting a lot of this (one of its big customers is Netflix, as it happens), this is an open opportunity: build and sell more services to developers and businesses turning to Amazon already for backend support, to help them not just deliver content, but create that content as well.
+We don’t know yet where Amazon will go with Thinkbox, but given that there has been a huge rise of streamed digital video content globally, one obvious guess is that Amazon has identified that since it’s hosting a lot of this (one of its big customers is Netflix, as it happens), this is an open opportunity: build and sell more services to developers and businesses turning to Amazon already for back-end support, to help them not just deliver content, but create that content as well.

 And as for the fact that Thinkbox already offers solutions for on-premises architectures, that’s interesting, too: while the number of businesses working in all-cloud environments is growing, there are also a number using hybrid deployments, and so Thinkbox’s dual approach could be useful for AWS to address that need for flexibility.

-According to Crunchbase, it looks like Thinkbox Software — which has a base in Winnipeg, Canada, but also operations in Vancouver, Toronto, London UK and Los Angeles — was bootstrapped.
+According to Crunchbase, it looks like Thinkbox Software — which has a base in Winnipeg, Canada, but also operations in Vancouver, Toronto, London U.K. and Los Angeles — was bootstrapped.

 We’ll update this post as we learn more.